devicetree-org/devicetree-specification/source/chapter3-devicenodes.rst

 a node in the devicetree.
 For example, the property serial0 = ``"/simple-bus@fe000000/serial@llc500"`` defines the alias ``serial0``.

-Alias names shall be a lowercase text strings of 1 to 31 characters from the following set of characters.
+Alias names shall be lowercase text strings of 1 to 31 characters from the following set of characters.

 .. tabularcolumns:: | c p{8cm} |